 To create something that was dramatic, exaggerated, and beautiful, wrapped around the package of an engine and two people.
 That’s the definition of a sports car.

 An SUV from Jaguar, was it challenging to design the F-PACE?

 Yes the F-PACE was extremely challenging as our natural senses are about length rather than height.
-However we approached it in a Jaguar way, emphasising proportion and line.
+However, we approached it in a Jaguar way, emphasizing proportion and line.

 Can you tell us more about Jaguar’s installation at London Design Biennale?

-Our installation at the Biennale tells the story of Jaguar’s past, present and future, demonstrated through laser light guides and emphasising the optimism of tomorrow’s autonomous, electric vision.
+Our installation at the Biennale tells the story of Jaguar’s past, present, and future, demonstrated through laser light guides and emphasizing the optimism of tomorrow’s autonomous, electric vision.
 Each one a utopia in our eyes, in our world of cars, at a given time.

 What advice would you give to aspiring car designers?

 Learn how to draw, work hard at physics and engineering and be clear what aspect of car design you want to be involved with.
 Don’t be discouraged by the competition.